 \section{Discussion}

-Motivated by the differential analysis of gene networks, we have introduced the concept of the minimal seed set $D$, that intuitively consists of variables driving the difference between two conditions.
-In particular, we focus on comparing two multivariate normal distributions with the same graphical structure.
-Inferring $D$ from data would in general require comparing pairs of high-dimensional conditional distributions, which is a highly challenging task.
-Our proposed approach shows that it is possible to replace this problem with the far simpler task of comparing a series of lower dimensional conditional distributions.
-Furthermore, no conditional distribution is estimated directly: test statistics are computed from quantities pertaining to the lower dimensional multivariate marginal distributions.
-This reformulation brings a significant computational relief: the analysis of the sizable graph considered in the simulation study, shown in Figure \ref{fig:SimulationStudy}, takes around 4 seconds, with the most time consuming part being the permutation based max$T$ method for controlling the FWER.

-The price to be payed for this simplification is that we might not be able to identify the minimal seed set $D$, but only its superset and the graphical counterpart: the graphical seed set $D_G$.
-In some situations the graphical seed set might be too large to be useful.
-In others, when the size of the graphical seed set is sufficiently small compared to the available sample size, one can perform the second stage of testing to remove the redundant variables and arrive at the minimal seed set.
+{ Two sample testing problem we consider is closely related to the problem of variable selection in a logistic regression.
+When a predictor is a $p$-dimensional random vector $X$ and the output is a class label (1 or 2), the minimal seed set coincides with the Markov blanket of the response.

+Modularity of graphical modes is usually considered with regards to density factorization or parameter estimation.
+Theorem 1 mirrors this property in the hypothesis testing setting within the framework of strong meta Markov models, and although conceptually simple, we were unable to find this result in the literature.
+The strong meta Markov assumption is a strong assumption, however, the two families most often encountered in practical applications, that of Gaussian graphical models and graphical log-linear models, fall within this framework.

+The presented approach estimates the graphical seed set which might be larger than the minimal seed set.
+An open question regards a potential two-step procedure, in which clique grained decomposition is followed by additional tests aiming at identifying $\hat{D} \subseteq \hat{D}_G$.
+Statistical properties of such a procedure are far from trivial, and we leave this question for future research.